-An individual Folder will be maintained for each child allowing the carers to see his progress over time.
+An online evidence for learning folder will be maintained for each child allowing the carers to see his progress over time.
 These folders should be made available to their carer at any time upon request to his Key Person.
 There are specially agreed Parent weeks in which carers are encouraged to meet with their Key Person to look through their child's work and discuss their child in more depth.